“an imaginative and unique curriculum”

 Head, Heart, and Hands

-The key intent for our school curriculum is to create a positive purposeful and effective drive for learning in our pupils that will enable pupils to contribute to society and last a lifetime.
+The key intent for our school curriculum is to create a positive and purposeful drive for learning in our students that will enable them to contribute to society throughout their lifetime.

 The intent of The London Acorn School curriculum is to: